KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Gestures-Article.md

 KeyboardKit has a ``Gestures`` namespace with gesture-related types, like ``Gestures/GestureButton``, ``Gestures/ScrollViewGestureButton``, etc.

-## Keyboard Gestures

-KeyboardKit has a ``Gestures/KeyboardGesture`` enum that defines supported keyboard gestures, like ``Gestures/KeyboardGesture/press``, ``Gestures/KeyboardGesture/release``, ``Gestures/KeyboardGesture/doubleTap``, etc.

-These gestures are used within the library, e.g. to handle ``KeyboardAction``s in various ways.
-The built in gestures can also provide drag information when a user presses and drags a view.
+This namespace does not contain the ``Keyboard/Gesture`` enum, which is an essential type that is instead defined in the ``Keyboard`` namespace.

 ## Keyboard gestures view modifier

-You can use the ``SwiftUI/View/keyboardButtonGestures(for:actionHandler:calloutContext:isPressed:isInScrollView:releaseOutsideTolerance:)`` view modifier to apply keyboard gestures:
+You can use the ``SwiftUI/View/keyboardButtonGestures(for:actionHandler:calloutContext:isPressed:isInScrollView:releaseOutsideTolerance:)`` view modifier to apply keyboard gesture to any view:

 ```swift
 Text("😀")